-Despite continual improvements in the performance and reliability of large scale file systems, the management of file system metadata has changed little in the past decade.
+Despite continual improvements in the performance and reliability of large scale file systems, the management of user-defined file system metadata has changed little in the past decade.
 The mismatch between the size and complexity of large scale data stores and their ability to organize and query their metadata has led to a de facto standard in which raw data is stored in traditional file systems, while related, application-specific metadata is stored in relational databases.
-This separation of data and metadata requires considerable effort to maintain consistency and can result in complex, slow, and inflexible system operation.
-To address these problems, we have developed the Quasar File System (QFS), a metadata-rich file system in which files, metadata, and file relationships are all first class objects.
-In contrast to hierarchical file systems and relational databases, QFS defines a graph data model composed of files and their relationships.
-OFS includes Quasar, an XPATH-extended query language for searching the file system.
+This separation of data and semantic metadata requires considerable effort to maintain consistency and can result in complex, slow, and inflexible system operation.
+To address these problems, we have developed the Quasar File System (QFS), a metadata-rich file system in which files, user-defined attributes, and file relationships are all first class objects.
+In contrast to hierarchical file systems and relational databases, OFS defines a graph data model composed of files and their relationships.
+QFS incorporates Quasar, an XPATH-extended query language for searching the file system.
 Results from our QFS prototype show the effectiveness of this approach.
-Compared to the defacto standard, the QFS prototype shows superior ingest performance and comparable query performance on user metadata-intensive operations and superior performance on normal file metadata operations.
+Compared to the de facto standard, the QFS prototype shows superior ingest performance and comparable query performance on user metadata-intensive operations and superior performance on normal file metadata operations.